 I’m here to tell you that anyone can sew.
 You don’t have to be “the sewing type”.
 It’s just a learned skill like anything else.
 But it does take dedication.
 Nothing worthwhile is learned overnight.

 How I learned to sew.

 I learned to sew in community college at age 18, then went on to earn a degree in fashion design at FIDM in Los Angeles.
 I never did sew very well in design school as we didn’t have much instruction in actual sewing.
 I used to send my final projects to the cleaners to have the zippers installed!
 After graduation, I worked as an assistant designer and costumer in film.
-Then I started a line of kids vests back in 1992 and hats made from upcycled mumus from thrift shops, and began sewing my own samples and took them on the road.
+Then as a young mom, I started a line of kids vests and hats called LOVE INC (haha!) .
+Made from upcycled mumus from thrift shops, I sewed my own samples and took them on the road.
 Which was frustrating and humbling.
-Sewing was hard!
-But it’s so much easier to learn now, with blogs, You Tube, online classes, and easier for beginners to understand Indie patterns.
+This was the early nineties and upcycling hadn’t really caught on yet!

 If you are just getting started sewing, or trying to convince a friend or family member into getting started, here is a link to an essay I wrote in 2010 listing many reasons to learn to sew in an age of cheap, readily available clothing.

 Thanks for stopping by my blog!
 I hope you will be inspired to create something for yourself.

 To read a recap of my first five years of blogging, click here.